codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 **Features of Restricted Git Sources**

 * Application Projects
   All Argo CD applications synced to the same Restricted Git Source must belong to the same Application Project.
-Codefresh simplifies this process by automatically creating the Application Project for the Restricted Git Source.
-As a user, you do not have the option to manually select the Application Project to which your applications should be synced when working with Restricted Git Sources.
+Codefresh simplifies this by automatically creating the Application Project for the Restricted Git Source.
+As a user, you do not have the option to manually select the Application Project to which your applications should belong to when working with Restricted Git Sources.

   Whenever you create a Restricted Git Source, Codefresh generates two Application Projects for the Git Source with the same name as the Restricted Git Source:
   * Application Project for the Restricted Git Source application, with the suffix `restricted` added to the name